FrancoB411/flash_card_hasher/README.md

 Flashcard Hasher can turn it into a nice nested hash ready for serialization.

+## Heads Up: WIP

+The output format is still very much in flux here people.
+It's a 0.1.0.
+So if you depend on this, you're pretty adventurous.

-## Why would anyone do this?
+## Why build this?

 Well, if you could take all those notes you've accumulated over the years and turn them into flashcards...

-And you could import those flashcards into a sick flash card app you're working on that would remind you to study only what you're about to forget..
+And you could import those flashcards into a sick flashcard app you're working on that would remind you to study only what you're about to forget..

 That would be cool.